Phil NelsonPhysics and Astronomy University of Pennsylvania Philadelphia, PA 19104 USA phone: (215) 898-7001 fax: (215) 898-2010

 I am a physicist.

-Some of what I know is in my book..
+Some of what I know is in my first book..
+Some more will be found in my second book.

 I teach some courses.